 I couldn’t help smiling when I heard our tour guide Arnie sing an Icelandic folk song a cappella in Þingvellir National Park.
-His smooth baritone voice rang in the air around our group, mesmerizing us.
+His smooth baritone voice rang in the air around our group, mesmerizing us with wonder.
 Soon I found myself humming along, even though I didn’t know the song and couldn’t understand the lyrics.
 There was just something about how Arnie belted out the song with unabashed joy that was contagious.
 No matter what was going on in our lives, for those few minutes we were all captivated by joy.
 Singing is a wonderful way to experience joy in any circumstances.
 By singing for well-being intentionally, you can actually sing your way to joy.

 That’s what many Icelanders do, Arnie told our group later.
 In Iceland, all communities of more than 30 people have community choirs, he said.
 Adults and children alike sing together weekly to strengthen their well-being.
 In fact, Icelanders enjoy singing so much that the vast majority of people there participate in a choir, added Arnie.

 I often sing just for the joy of doing so.
 For years growing up, I sang in school and university choirs.
 Now I still sing regularly, but informally – in the shower, at church, while driving, etc. I sing no matter what circumstances I’m facing or how I’m feeling.
 Not only do I not wait to feel happy before I start to sing, but I sing especially when I’m sad.
 Why?
 Because I know that by the end of a song, I’ll feel better than I did when I began.

 Research studies show that singing can lead to many well-being benefits, from physical health (such as better breathing, stronger heart rates, and greater immunity) to psychological health (feeling less anxious, bonding better with other people – and yes, experiencing more joy).